satasatalight/controller-pass/help/quickstart.md

 3. Enter the username of a viewer into the " Twitch Username" input.
 4. Click "Pass the Controller" to give the viewer control!

-Controller-Pass is still in testing!
-If you have any errors, see [troubleshooting.md](https://github.com/satasatalight/controller-pass/blob/main/help/troubleshooting.md) for more detailed explanations and solutions.
-If you are still confused, or have an undocumented issue, join the [Discord](discord.gg) for help.

 ## Reccomendations
 Following the instructions above, you can get the extension running with the default Parsec setup pretty easily.
-However, there are a couple additional settings and reminders you can follow to make the extension work as smoothly as possible.
+However, there are a couple additional settings and reminders you can follow to make the extension work as smoothly and safely as possible.

 ### Refresh Your Join Link
 Each time you pass the controller, make sure to invalidate your previous Parsec join link and send a new one so past users can't continue to connect.
 To refresh your link:

 1. Click the red "X" icon on the right of the link.
 2. Generate a new link by clicking the "Share" button again.